-Day 1 with host Peter Wallace is the voice of the mainline churches.
-Through sermons, blogs, and video & audio resources, Day 1 proclaims a positive, passionate faith for today.
-Formerly "The Protestant Hour," in 2020 we celebrate 75 years of ministry.
+Day 1 with host Peter Wallace is the voice of the historic Protestant denominations.
+Through sermons, blogs, and video & audio resources, Day 1 proclaims a positive, passionate faith for the real world.
+Formerly "The Protestant Hour."

 What Does the New Pope Have in Common with Other Church Leaders?